OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/docs/CONTRIBUTING.md

 <a name="bug_improvement"></a>
 ## You found a bug or have a suggestion for improvement

+First, update to the newest release.

-First, look through the [issues page](https://github.com/OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/issues) and see if there are any open issues relevant to yours.
+If the issue persists, look through the [issues page](https://github.com/OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/issues) and see if there are any open issues relevant to yours.
 If there are, describe your issue in detail and why you think it's relevant to the already open issue.

 If there aren't any open issues relevant to yours, create a new issue and give as much detail as possible.